 As a result of acquiring the Gaban and Tinka mineral properties from Palamina and having directors in common with the Company, Palamina became a related party.
-As of March 31, 2022, the Company owed Palamina \$28,411 (March 31, 2021 - \$2,893) as reimbursement for exploration expenditures incurred on the Gaban and Tinka mineral properties.
-The amounts due are non-interest bearing and unsecured.
+As of March 31, 2023, the Company owed Palamina \$7,570 (March 31, 2022 - \$28,411) as reimbursement for exploration expenditures incurred on the Gaban and Tinka mineral properties.
+The amounts due are non-interest bearing, unsecured, and due on demand.